 So which one should you choose?

 The answer to this question is simple – both if you can!
 Covering all options will give your members a greater range of consistency and flexibility.
 Plus, as you get to grips with home-workouts, you’ll get a sense of which format works best for your community.

 Benefits of Live Streaming

 Live streaming your classes is excellent for motivating members, as they’ll know others are joining at the same time.
 Everyone’s in it together – like they would be in class.
-Depending on the medium you choose for your live streams, members might be able to see and speak to each other as well.
-Consider using platforms such as Zoom, YouTube Live and Facebook Live.
+If you are using a platform like Zoom, ask members to turn on their cameras so you can check their form and shout out encouragement like you would in a normal class.

 Another benefit of live streaming is the routine you can create for your members, something that is crucial in a time of such uncertainty.
-Scheduling your live classes as you would at the gym is a great way to deliver the consistency of an in-studio experience.
-Some of your members may be working from home at the minute – so they still want that 7 am class before they get to work.
+Some of your members may be working from home at the minute – so they still want their regular 7 am class before they get to work.

 Benefits of Pre-Recording

 Pre-recorded workouts are a great option if you want to grow your existing community.
 It’s also a format that will give you time to bank a few different options, so you can consistently share content.
 Think along the lines of uploading a ‘Workout of The Day’ (#WOD) at the same time every day on Instagram.